Classic chicken or turkey tetrazzini made with pasta, mushrooms, wine (optional) and cheese. Super easy AND super delicious!

 - You can substitute chicken broth for the wine if you must but I highly recommend using the wine as it brightens the flavor and balances all the creamy components.

 - Though I haven’t done it myself, I hear tetrazzini freezes beautifully.
-I think I may divide this into two square pans next time and throw one in the freezer (uncooked).

 - You can absolutely cut this recipe in half.
 Divide all ingredients exactly in half and bake for 20-25 minutes.